Quality of life

 Mon 30 June 2014, 4:01 pm

-With over 200 parks and open spaces, and the highest number of Green Flags in London, Hillingdon has no shortage of attractions.
+We currently have 147 parks and open spaces with green flag status, the most in the UK.
 And it's not just the green spaces that are making visitors flock to the borough.

 An ethnically diverse population has meant that the local food scene has also flourished.
 Pan-Asian food, traditional pub grub and more Mediterranean flavours can all be sampled in this London borough's eateries.